onflow/cadence-lang.org/docs/tutorial/04-capabilities.md

   prepare(account: auth(IssueStorageCapabilityController, PublishCapability) &Account) {

     // Create a capability by linking the capability to
-    // a `target` object in account storage.
+    // an object in account storage at the specified path
-    // The capability allows access to the object through an
+    // The capability allows access to the object of the type specified
-    // interface defined by the owner.
-    // This does not check if the link is valid or if the target exists.
-    // It just creates the capability.
-    let capability = account.capabilities.storage.issue<&HelloWorld.HelloAsset>(/storage/HelloAssetTutorial)
+    // without needing to actually possess the object let capability = account.capabilities.storage.issue<&HelloWorld.HelloAsset>(/storage/HelloAssetTutorial)

     // Publish the capability so it is accessible to all